openstack/openstack-ansible-os_gnocchi/README.rst

 needs to have values specified.
 This can be done by invoking the generator found in the openstack-ansible project: ``scripts/pw-token-gen.py``

+TODO
+^^^^
+Work out the ceilometer config to send metrics to gnocchi for storage.

 Role Variables
 --------------